Apurva0109/nd00333-capstone/starter_file/README.md

 Tuning hyperparameter is done in the jupyter notebook *hyperparameter_tuning.ipynb*.

 Steps performed in the hyperparameter_tuning.ipynb for hyperparameter tuning are:
-* Define search space: Dictionary is created with the set of hyperparameter values i.e n_estimators, max_depth, min_samples_split and min_samples_leaf.
+* Define search space: Dictionary is created with the set of hyperparameter values i.e n_estimators, max_depth, min_samples_split, and min_samples_leaf.
 ```
     param_space = {
         '--n_estimators': choice(2, 4, 8, 16, 32, 64, 200),